 Programme: Bachelor of Arts

-Subjects: Media, Film and Television, Māori Studies
+Subjects: Psychology, Māori Studies

 My current job is Production Assistant in the Sports Production Department at SKY TV.
 I work on different sports throughout the year, depending on the seasons.
 My main priority is to help create the content for both our live coverage and our weekly shows.
 Tasks can vary between script writing, editing, going offsite to shoot a story or more organisational tasks like compiling or liaising between different departments

 One of the most recent highlights for me has been working on our Winter Olympics coverage for PyeongChang 2018, but also on our All Whites coverage for their World Cup Qualifying campaign, and the Netball Quad Series.

 The communication skills I learnt in my Arts study have been some of the most crucial.

 There are a lot of moving parts that all need to work together, so I've found that being able to organise and communicate is vital.
 I also do a lot of writing and scripting, so the confidence and writing skills honed during my degree come in handy too.